Employment and Support Allowance (ESA) eligibility

 (c) Unable to find your way around unfamiliar places, without the help of another person, due to sensory impairment - 9 points

-Activity 9: Extensive incontinence (other than bed-wetting) despite using any aids normally used
+Activity 9: Do you have extensive incontinence (other than bed-wetting) despite using any aids normally used?

 Descriptors: